Sean L. Yom

 Comparative, Middle East, Democracy, Authoritarianism, Development

-Sean L. Yom is Assistant Professor of Political Science.
+Sean L. Yom is Associate Professor of Political Science.
 His research broadly focuses on authoritarianism, democracy, and development in the Middle East and North Africa.
 He as published widely on post-colonial state formation, the dynamics of regime durability, and strategic implications for US foreign policy.
 He travels frequently to the Arab world, especially Morocco and Jordan.
 He received his Ph.D. at Harvard.

 - From Resilience to Revolution: How Foreign Interventions Destabilize the Middle East (New York: Columbia University Press, 2015).